Rubiksron/seattle-javascript-401d16/frontend/class-44-frontend-deployment/README.md

 #### HTTPS
 HTTPS is an HTTP connection encrypted by TLS or SSL.
 HTTPS is supported by browsers and is used to authenticate the visited website and protect the privacy/integrity of the exchanged data.

+#### Content Delivery Network
+A CDN is a geographicly distributed network of proxy servers and data centers.
+Its job is to distribute static assets to spatially relitive end users and provide high availablity and performace.